nimishamv1/Publicis-Sapient/README.md

 # Future Enhancement

-When this tranforms into a project , we can have a below components enahcning this into a robust Weather data extraction framework with :
+When this tranforms into a project , we can have a below components enhancing this into a robust Weather data extraction framework with :
  - Google Kubernetes engine running the python code or a Google Container Engine.
  - Pushing csv files to a Cloud Storage Landing Zone
  - Creating Staging , Fact/Dimension tables and Target in Google Big Query